sakshishruti/SIH/README.md

 # Vehicle-Number-Recognition-SRM-SIH-2022

-## Submission by Sharks for SIH-2022(SRMIST)
+## Submission by Sharks for Internal SIH-2022(SRMIST)
-Entry of Sharks, to SRM Institute of Science and Technology, Kattankulathur.
+Entry of Sharks, to Internal Hackathon at SRM Institute of Science and Technology, Kattankulathur.

 ## Problem Statement: